-Daniel’s first close encounter with Gabriel around 551 B.C. was a direct response to his prayer to God for wisdom to understand a vision he had received that depicted the future emergence of four Gentile world empires (Dan.
-8:15-16).
+Daniel’s first close encounter with Gabriel around 551 B.C. was the direct response to the prophet’s prayer to God for wisdom.
+He had asked God for understanding concerning a vision that revealed the future emergence of four Gentile world empires (Dan.
+8).

-Sometime later, Gabriel made another appearance revealing the familiar calendar outlining 70 weeks of years consummating God’s plan for Israel that will culminate in the coming of Messiah (Moshiach), (Dan.
-9:24-27).
+Sometime later, Gabriel made another appearance detailing the familiar calendar of 70 weeks of years consummating God’s plan for Israel that will culminate in the coming of Messiah (Hebrew: Moshiach).